 There is no legislation at the European Union level governing the pricing and reimbursement of medicinal products in the European Union.
 As a result, the competent authorities of each of the 27 European Union Member States have adopted individual strategies regulating the pricing and reimbursement of medicinal products in their territory.
 These strategies often vary widely in nature, scope and application.
 However, a major element that they have in common is an increased move towards reduction in the reimbursement price of medicinal products, a reduction in the number and type of products selected for reimbursement and an increased preference for generic products over innovative products.
 These efforts have mostly been executed through these countries' existing price control methodologies.
-The government of the UK announced the phase-out of its established Pharmaceutical Pricing Reimbursement Scheme approach in January 2014 and the adoption of a new value-based pricing approach.
-Under this approach, in a complete departure from established methodologies, reimbursement levels of each drug will be explicitly based on an assessment of value, looking at the benefits for the patient, unmet need, therapeutic innovation, and benefit to society as a whole.
-It is increasingly common in many European Union Member States for Marketing Authorization Holders to be required to demonstrate the pharmaco-economic superiority of their products as compared to products already subject to pricing and reimbursement in specific countries.
+The government of the UK announced the phase-out of its established Pharmaceutical Pricing Reimbursement Ivels of each drug will be explicitly based on an assessment of value, looking at the benefits for the patient, unmet need, therapeutic innovation, and benefit to society as a whole.
+It is increasingly common in many European Union Member States for Marketing Authorization Holders to be required to demonstrate the pharmaceutical comparies to products already subject to pricing and reimbursement in specific countries.
 In order for drugs to be evaluated positively under such criteria, pharmaceutical companies may need to re-examine, and consider altering, a number of traditional functions relating to the selection, study, and management of drugs, whether currently marketed, under development, or being evaluated as candidates for research and/or development.